 Flips are made with a distilled spirit, egg and sugar.
 The bartender shakes it with cracked ice and strains it into a glass.

 Frappé (fra-pay) is a liqueur over crushed ice.

 Galliano is an Italian liqueur with the flavor of herbs.

 Garnish.
 Bartenders may add a garnish to a drink to enhance it.
-Garnishes are often slices of lemon or lime, cherries, olives and twists Some garnishes only add to appearance.
-However, others enhance flavor.
+Garnishes are often slices of lemon or lime, cherries, olives and twists.
+Some garnishes only add to appearance.
+But others do it enhance flavor.